拿捏

 Got It on Lock / Have It Wrapped Up

 When someone says they've totally 'nā niē'd' a situation, they mean they've got it completely figured out and under control — like holding something gently but firmly in both hands so it can't escape.
-Equal parts confidence and cockiness, it's the swagger of knowing exactly what you're doing, whether acing a job interview, managing a difficult client, or reading someone's personality like an open book.
+Emerging around 2021, equal parts confidence and cockiness, it's the swagger of knowing exactly what you're doing, whether acing a job interview, managing a difficult client, or reading someone's personality like an open book.
 Think 'I've got this in the bag' but with more flair.

 Cultural Context